defi-wonderland/world-id-governor-core/README.md

 Then, when the `votingPeriod` variable is set, a check is performed to ensure that `votingPeriod` is less than the `resetGracePeriod` minus `rootExpirationThreshold`.
 This way, the user will not be able to reset their account and vote again in the same proposal.

 `rootExpirationThreshold` should never be 0 in Mainnet and Mainnet testnets due to a discrepancy between the WorldID protocol on Ethereum and L2s.

+We recommend setting `rootExpirationThreshold` as small as possible, but always greater than 0.
+For example: 20 minutes, so it forces the root to be recent while giving the user enough time to generate the proof and vote.

 ## Licensing